The DBFZ stands for Deutsches Biomasse Forschungs Zentrum (German Biomass Resarch Centre).

 Our scientists give many lectures and write scientific articles.

-These are published in various journals and on the Internet.
+These are published in various journals, books and on the Internet.

 Sometimes our scientists can also be seen on television or heard on the radio.